Ultimate Guide To WordPress RSS

 Tip #1 – WP Comment RSS Feeds

-WordPress displays RSS feeds of the latest comments posted on your site in addition to displaying RSS feeds of your posts.
+WordPress displays RSS feeds of the latest comments posted on your site in addition to displaying feeds of your latest posts.

-To access these comments, go to the ‘Meta’ section on your sidebar menu (note: this section may not be visible on some themes) and click on Comments RSS
+You can see these by clicking on Comments RSS in the ‘Meta’ section of your sidebar (note: this section may not be visible on some themes) …

-Comments feed entries seen using a Firefox browser
+RSS comments feed items seen using a Firefox browser

-Again, you can check what the comments feed contains by pasting the feed URL into an online feed reader …
+Again, you can check the feed content by pasting the feed URL into a feedreader …

 (Paste your feed URL into a feed reader to view the content.
-Source: http://feedreader.com/online)
+Image Source: Feedreader)

 Note: If the Meta section is not displaying on your theme, you can view the Comments RSS section of your site by opening up a browser and typing in the following URL: